Ziqi-Yang/jpg/README.md

 it's the `template` directory under your JPG user configuration directory).

-Also take a look at the example `script.just` file at your JPG user configuration directory.
+Also take a look at the example `main.just` file at your JPG user configuration directory.
 You can utilize builtin functions defined defined in [lib.just](./lib.just) file.